 At Matauri Angus we have a range of stud sires available for your breeding requirements.
 All AI sires must pass stringent standards for structural fundamentals along with temperament before being included in our lineup.
 With the overall genetic pool of the Angus breed becoming far too narrow we strive to provide a wide range of outcross options to breeders.
 Balanced EBV’s, carcass data and high growth performance are important criteria for the selection process.

-Colin is the principle at Matauri Angus after taking over from Bruce Maxwell, Colin's father in the 70's.
+Colin until 2020 was the principle at Matauri Angus after taking over from Bruce Maxwell, Colin's father in the 70's.
 Being involved in breeding cattle through his entire life Colin is lucky enough to have made his passion into a successful career in the Angus breed.
+Today Colin acts in an advisory role to new owners Travis and Kirra Pymm who farm in partnership with James Parsons and his family